monsoonmaelstrom/book2/book2.md

 ----

 We spend a few hours circling around the city, going over rooftops and through buildings.
-Sometimes just standing on inside an entry way for ten or fifteen minutes at a stretch.
+Sometimes just standing inside an entry way for ten or fifteen minutes at a stretch.
 We separate and come back together a few times, and as far as any of us can tell, no one is following us.

 Eventually we meet back up with the others, who left Gavin waiting to tell us that they relocated to a twenty-four hour cafe several blocks away.

 “Did you know your brother’s a surprisingly good actor?”
 I ask Gavin as we walk.
-“He plays the part of ‘angry man with brick’ surprisingly well.”
+“He plays the part of ‘angry man with brick’ pretty convincingly.”

 “Can’t say I’m surprised.
 So you were right then?
 Someone was watching the building?”